hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 ~~~
 {: .output}

-So far, Snakemake has been run with one core.
+So far, Snakemake has been run in single-threaded mode, using just one CPU
+core.
+This means that even when Snakemake can identify tasks that could run
+at the same time, such as counting words in different books, it still runs
-Let's scale up our pipeline to run in parallel.
+them one at a time.
+Let's see how to change that, and scale up our pipeline
+to run in parallel.

-The only change we need to make is run Snakemake with the `-j` argument.
+The only change we need to make is run Snakemake with the `-j` argument. `-j`
-`-j` is used to indicate number of CPU cores available,
-and on a cluster, maximum number of jobs (we'll get to that part later).
+tells Snakemake the maximum number or CPU cores that it can use.

 ~~~
 snakemake clean